 The golf ball is the only piece of equipment you use on every single shot.
-For that reason, there’s an argument to be made that the ball is the single most important item in your bag.
+For that reason, there’s an argument to be made that the finding the best golf ball is the single most important item in your bag.

 Our 2019 golf ball test was an eye-opener for golfers and a reckoning for golf ball manufacturers.
 It was the largest independent study of its kind and some of the results were shocking.
 We learned that “soft” is slow, performance differences are more significant than many golfers believe and a poorly made ball can fly significantly offline, even on a perfect swing.